uCautomation/plant-watering-system/README.md

 ## TODO

 - Add a video of the working project
+- Save power
+  - by not turning on the LCD back light at full brightness
-- Save power by going to sleep on timeout
+  - by going to sleep on timeout
 - Save the calibration data into a sort-of flash/EEPROM filesystem to prevent early death of specific EEPROM memory cells - see Generational EEPROM storage This should replace the currently used EEPROMWealLevel library